adrien-matta/nptool/README.md

 NPLib is the core of the NPTool package, holding most of the actual code.
 It is made of a collection of stand alone C++ classes that can be used in programs and macros.
 The first step is to define some environment variables.
 Open your .profile / .bashrc / .tcshrc file in your home directory and add the following line:

 > source /path/to/nptool/nptool.sh

 Then, restart your terminal.
-You should now have all aliases and environment variable properly defined and can now access the NPLib folder by using the command:
+You should now have all aliases and environment variable properly defined and can now access the NPLib folder by using the
+command:
 ````
 $ npl
 ````
 and you should be in the NPLib directory.

-Before the compilation of the libraries you need to run cmake to generate the Makefile.
-If you give no argument to cmake, all detector will be compile.
-If you wish to limit the number of detector to be compiled, simply specify the detector folder name (respecting the case).
-You can specify more than one detector:
+In order to prepare the compilation CMake must be run to generate the Makefile.
+If no arguments are given to CMake, all detectors will be compiled.
+If you wish to limit the number of detectors to be compiled, specify the detector folder name (respecting the case).
+Note that more than one detector can be specified.

 All detector compiled:
 ````
 $ cmake ./
 ````
-OR Some detector compiled:
+__OR__ Some detector compiled:
 ````
 $ cmake ./ -DETLIST="DetFolder1 DetFolder2"
 ````

-Then you compile the whole NPLib with n threads using :
+Then, the whole NPLib can be compiled with _n_ threads using:

 ````
 $ make -jn install
 ````

-If you wish to recompile with more detector:
+If you wish to recompile to get support for more detectors, do:

 ````
 $ nptool-cleaner